… and prerequisite (formal) steps towards graduation.

 Development of your Master Thesis typically will start in the second year, and will be the main task throughout the final semester.
 Topics are discussed, defined and agreed with the chosen supervisor, who will be a professor at the University of Salzburg.
 If anyone from outside University of Salzburg, or without ‘habilitation’ (not a ‘Dozent’, ‘PD’, ‘Associate Prof’ or ‘Prof’) is considered as supervisor, explicit written permission must be granted before starting with the thesis.

-A list of recent topics is provided for illustration, as is a collection of topic ideas offered by Z_GIS faculty.
+A collection of topic ideas offered by Z_GIS faculty is provided here.
 Generally, you should choose a topic suiting your interests and intended (future) professional orientation.
 Sometimes MSc thesis topics are announced and offered within project frameworks, but currently a majority of topics is chosen based on the candidate’s suggestions and interests.